|

 she looked up at Legolas.
 "There are at least ten women in

 the caves who have been trained to fight.
-If the orcs break through
+If the orcs should break

 "I understand, my lady," said Legolas.